Aimee Semple McPherson: Portrayals

 McPherson was the subject of or inspiration for numerous books, films, plays, and television shows.
 A musical titled AIMEE!, by Patrick Young and Bob Ashley, was produced in 1981 in Canada.
-Kathie Lee Gifford, David Friedman, and David Pomeranz, wrote the biographical musical Scandalous: The Life and Trials of Aimee Semple McPherson, which was produced on Broadway in 2012 starring Carolee Carmello as McPherson.
+Kathie Lee Gifford, David Friedman, and David Pomeranz wrote the biographical musical Scandalous: The Life and Trials of Aimee Semple McPherson, which was produced on Broadway in 2012, starring Carolee Carmello as McPherson.
 (An earlier version of this musical was titled Saving Aimee.)
 An Evangelist Drowns (2007), a one-woman play based on McPherson's life, includes fictionalized accounts of relationships with Charlie Chaplin and David Hutton.
 Spit Shine Glisten (2013), loosely based on the life of McPherson, was performed at the California Institute of the Arts in Valencia, Santa Clarita.
 The musical Vanishing Point, written by Rob Hartmann, Liv Cummins, and Scott Keys, intertwines the lives of evangelist McPherson, aviator Amelia Earhart, and mystery writer Agatha Christie.
-It was included in the 2010–2011 season at the Carnegie Mellon School of Drama in Pittsburgh, Pennsylvania.
+It was included in the 2010–2011 season at the Carnegie Mellon School of Drama in Pittsburgh.

-A television film about the events which surrounded McPherson's 1926 disappearance, The Disappearance of Aimee (1976), starred Faye Dunaway as McPherson and Bette Davis as her mother.
-The movie Sister Aimee (2019), starring Amy Hargreaves, is a fictional account of McPherson's 1926 disappearance.
+A television film about the events surrounding McPherson's 1926 disappearance, The Disappearance of Aimee (1976), starred Faye Dunaway as McPherson and Bette Davis as her mother.
+Sister Aimee: The Aimee Semple McPherson Story, (2006), is a feature-length dramatic biographical film by Richard Rossi.
+The movie Sister Aimee (2019), starring Amy Hargreaves, is a fictional account of McPherson's disappearance.
+In 2020, two American television series featured characters based on McPherson: Sister Molly Finnister (Kerry Bishé) in Penny Dreadful: City of Angels and Sister Alice McKeegan (Tatiana Maslany) in Perry Mason.